Lumad: Bukidnon

 The Bukidnon are one of the seven tribes in the Bukidnon plateau of Mindanao.
 Bukidnon means 'that of the mountains or highlands' (i.e., 'people of the mountains or highlands'), despite the fact that most Bukidnon tribes settle in the lowlands.

 The name Bukidnon itself used to describe the entire province in a different context (it means 'mountainous lands' in this case) or could also be the collective name of the permanent residents in the province regardless of ethnicity.

-The Bukidnon people believe in one god, Magbabaya (Ruler of All), though there are several minor gods and goddesses that they worship as well.
+The Bukidnon people believe in one god, Magbabaya ('Ruler of All'), though there are several minor gods and goddesses that they worship as well.
 Religious rites are presided by a baylan whose ordination is voluntary and may come from any sex.
-The Bukidnons have rich musical and oral traditions which are celebrated annually in Malaybalay city's Kaamulan Festival, with other tribes in Bukidnon (the Manobo tribes, the Higaonon, Matigsalug, Talaandig, Umayamnom, and the Tigwahanon).
+The Bukidnons have rich musical and oral traditions, which are celebrated annually in Malaybalay City's Kaamulan Festival, with other tribes in Bukidnon (the Manobo tribes, Higaonon, Matigsalug, Talaandig, Umayamnom, and Tigwahanon).

-The Bukidnon Lumad is distinct from and should not be confused with the Visayan Suludnon people of Panay and a few indigenous peoples scattered in the Visayas area who are also alternatively referred to as "Bukidnon" (also meaning "highland people").
+The Bukidnon Lumad is distinct from and should not be confused with the Visayan Suludnon people of Panay and a few indigenous peoples scattered in the Visayas area who are also alternatively referred to as "Bukidnon" (also meaning 'highland people').

 Higaonon

-The Higaonon is located on the provinces of Bukidnon, Agusan del Norte, Agusan del Sur, Misamis Oriental, Camiguin (used to be Kamiguing), Rogongon in Iligan City, and Lanao del Norte.
+The Higaonon are mainly located in the entire province of Misamis Oriental, as well as northern parts of Bukidnon, western parts of Agusan del Norte, western parts of Agusan del Sur, Camiguin (used to be Kamiguing), Rogongon in Iligan City, and eastern parts of Lanao del Norte.
 The Higaonons have a rather traditional way of living.
-Farming is the most important economic activity.
+Farming is their most important economic activity.

-The word Higaonon is derived from the word "Higa" in the Higaonon dialect which means coastal plains and "Gaon" meaning ascend to the mountains.
-Taken together, Higaonon, means the people of the coastal plains that ascended to the mountains.
-Higaonons were formerly coastal people of the provinces as mentioned who resisted the Spanish occupation.
-Driven to the hills and mountains these people continued to exist and fought for the preservation of the people, heritage, and culture.
+The word "Higaonon" means 'people of the coast' and is derived from the word higa in the Higaonon language, which means 'coastal plains' or 'shore'.
+Higaonons were formerly coastal people of the provinces, as mentioned.
+They resisted the Spanish Reducciones policies and were displaced by incoming Dumagat migrants (mostly Visayans) during the Spanish colonial period.
+Most Higaonon moved to the interior highlands of Misamis Oriental and northern Bukidnon.

 The Higaonon people believe in a variety of deities, namely: